velitchko/timelighting/README.md

 ```

 ### Docker
-A step-by-sdtep guide to setup the study with Docker:
+A step-by-sdtep guide to setup the TimeLighting with Docker:

 Note: Make sure you have [Docker](https://www.docker.com/) installed.

-Build the backend and frontend containers:
+Build the container:
 ```console
 foo@bar:~$ docker compose build
 ```
-Start the containers:
+Start the container:
 ```console
 foo@bar:~$ docker compose up
 ```